Gestur Vidarsson, Ph.D.Head of Immunoglobulin Research/PI, Experimental Immunohematology at Sanquin Research

-Dr. Vidarsson is a principle investigator at the Department of Experimental Immunohematology and head of the Immunoglobulin Research laboratory at Sanquin Research, in conjunction with the Landsteiner Laboratory – a part of the Amsterdam University Medical Center.
+Dr. Vidarsson is a principle investigator at the Department of Experimental Immunohematology, head of Immunoglobulin Research laboratory at Sanquin Research and a principal investigator of the Amsterdam University Medical Center, University of Amsterdam.
 He holds a BSc in molecular biology and an MSc in Immunology from the University of Iceland, and obtained his doctorate from the Department of Immunology, University Medical Center Utrecht (UMCU) in 2000.
 He completed postdoctoral fellowships at UMCU’s Eijkman Graduate School for Immunology and Infectious Diseases; the Vaccine Research Laboratory at the Netherlands Vaccine Institute, Bilthoven; and the Department of Experimental Immunohematology, Sanquin Research and Landsteiner Laboratory.